 - 12. Attach the other end of the HRS to the finger cuff. - 13.
 Touch the start monitoring icon surt on the navigation bar or on setup help screen to begin monitoring. - 14.
-Touch the stop monitoring icon so on the navigation bar to end monitoring at any time. - 15.
-Touch the settings icon → Select Screens tab Select Screens tab Select Screens - 16.
+Touch the stop monitoring icon some on the navigation bar to end monitoring at any time. - 15.
+Touch the settings icon → Select Screens tab Select Screens tab Select Screens to select the desired monitoring to select the desired monitoring screen view. - 16.
 Touch inside of a parameter tile to select the desired key parameter from the parameter tile configuration menu. - 17.
 Touch within a parameter tile to adjust Alarms / Targets.